 Customary care is generally unique to First Nations child welfare agencies, known as Indigenous Wellbeing Societies in Ontario, which means the child’s parent or First Nation agree to place the child in care of the designated agency.

 When both the parent and nation agree it’s a voluntary agreement but consent can be revoked.

-Back in July, lawyer Julie Tremain, also of Waddell Phillips, requested the agreement on behalf the youth’s caregiver who has been desperately pushing to get him the medical attention he needs for over two years.
+Back in July, lawyer Julia Tremain, also of Waddell Phillips, requested the agreement on behalf the youth’s caregiver who has been desperately pushing to get him the medical attention he needs for over two years.
 But the caregiver has no legal authority to make appointments herself.